How to Use a Digital Content Strategy

 So, here’s a guide to help take that strategy and do something about it.

-Disclaimer: Some parts of a strategy, such as the research components, are meant to provide a high-level perspective of how a brand’s content is currently performing.
+Note: Some parts of a strategy, such as the research components, are meant to provide a high-level perspective of how a brand’s content is currently performing.
 These parts of a strategy may not include actionable insights.
 But the strategy components listed below are those that can be put into action and used in day-to-day content marketing activities.

 Buyer personas: Creating focused, purposeful content